cncf/devstats.archive/INSTALL_MAC.md

     - `brew services start grafana`
     - Configure Grafana, as described [here](https://github.com/cncf/gha2db/blob/master/GRAFANA.md).
     - `brew services restart grafana`
     - Go to Grafana UI (localhost:3000), choose sign out, and then access localhost:3000 again.
 You should be able to view dashboards as a guest.
 To login again use http://localhost:3000/login.
     - You can also enable SSL, to do so You need to follow SSL instruction in [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md) (that requires domain name).

+17. To change all Grafana page titles (starting with "Grafana - ") use this script:
+    - `GRAFANA_DATA=/usr/share/grafana/ ./grafana/change_title.sh`.
+    - Replace `GRAFANA_DATA` with You Grafana data directory.
+    - `brew services restart grafana`
+    - In some cases browser and/or Grafana cache old settings in this case temporarily move Grafana's `settings.js` file:
+    - `mv /usr/share/grafana/public/app/core/settings.js /usr/share/grafana/public/app/core/settings.js.old`, restart grafana server and restore file.

 15. You can create new metrics (as SQL files and YAML definitions) and dashboards in Grafana (export as JSON).
 16. PRs and suggestions are welcome, please create PRs and Issues on the [GitHub](https://github.com/cncf/gha2db).